birukjira/birukjira/README.md

 <br/>

 ### 💼 About Me
-- 🌱 I’m currently leveling up my skills at [Evangadi Network](https://www.evangadi.com/) with a focus on advanced web technologies.
+- 🎓 Recently completed a bootcamp with [Evangadi Network](https://www.evangadi.com/), where I honed my skills in full-stack development.
 - 🤝 I'm open to collaborating on exciting projects that push the boundaries of web development.
 - 💡 Ask me about **JavaScript, HTML, CSS, Bootstrap, React, Node.js, Express, MongoDB, MySQL, and Tailwind CSS**.